Create a Website Account - Manage notification subscriptions, save form progress and more.

 City Use Tax is paid through the Property Improvement Permit.
-It is assessed based on 3.5% of the cost of materials, not including labor.
-If there are plans to be reviewed by the Planning Department, there will be an additional $30.00 Plan Review Fee.
+It is assessed based on 3.8% of the cost of materials, not including labor.
+If there are plans to be reviewed by the Planning Department, there will be an additional Plan Review Fees based on the type of request and level of review required (range: $30.00 to $175.00).
 Furthermore, if the Fire Department needs to review the plans, there will also be a $132.00 Fire Department Plan Review Fee for residential improvement plans or a $330.00 Fire Department Plan Review Fee for commercial improvement plans.

 Show All Answers